CHATMON’S BOOKS WRITERS

 Testimony: "The workshop put on by Mr. Charles Chatmon was amazing I learned new information as well

 as new websites to research.
-I got clarification on different aspects of
+I got clarification on different aspects of the

-given was still applicable.
+was still applicable.
 There was never a point when I thought that the

 information did not meet my needs.
 All the information given was a walk through of every thing